AbdullahMushtaq123/AbdullahMushtaq123/README.md

 # Hi there, I'm Abdullah Mushtaq 👋

-I am a Computer Science student and an aspiring Cybersecurity Analyst with a strong focus on Security Operations Center (SOC) environments.
+I am a Computer Science graduate from FAST and an aspiring Cybersecurity Analyst with a strong focus on Security Operations Center (SOC) environments.

 Currently, I am in an active learning phase, building out homelabs to gain hands-on engineering experience bridging the gap between theoretical security frameworks and real-world incident response.
 I enjoy breaking things down to understand the attack lifecycle, and then building the automated pipelines to defend against them.